true3dco/splashgen/README.md

 # SplashGen

-## Requirements

-python3

 ## Installation Instructions

-1. `pip install splashgen`
+`pip install splashgen`

+**Requires Python 3**

-## Basic Example
+## Getting Started

-1. Copy the file `examples/[zenweb.py](http://zenweb.py)` and put it into your local repo
+1. Copy the file contents of [this example](https://github.com/true3dco/splashgen/blob/master/examples/zenweb.py) into a py file of your own
-2. Change the values as needed
+2. Change the values to reflect your brand
+3. Add in a logo.svg into the same directory as your py file
-3. run `python -m splashgen.cli <<Your File>>.py` to build the static files
+4. run `python -m splashgen.cli <<Your File>>.py` to build the static files
-4. run `python -m http.server --directory build` to host the files locally
+5. `python -m http.server --directory build`
-5. Head over to http://localhost:8000/ to see your splashpage!
+6. Head over to [http://localhost:8000/](http://localhost:8000/) to see your splashpage!

-## Project Status
+## **Project Status**

 Splashgen is currently in an early alpha.
 If there are any missing features that you would like added please open an issue and we will add it in!
+This API is in flux and will receive significant improvements and changes over the next few weeks.